JulSeb42/portfolio-2019-jekyll/README.md

 ## Build for production

-Open the folder in the terminal and type `jekyll build`
+Open the folder in the terminal and type `bundle exec jekyll build`

 ## Run website

-Open the folder in the terminal and type `jekyll serve`.
+Open the folder in the terminal and type `bundle exec jekyll serve`.
 This automatically build the site and creates a host at the address [http://localhost:4000/](http://localhost:4000/)

 ## Add modifications to content